irods-contrib/metalnx-web/docs/INSTALL.md

 The Metalnx installation package comes with a setup script.
 The script setup the Metalnx environment on a CentOS server using MySQL as the Metalnx database (default) or using PostgreSQL (a script option).
 The script will help to setup the Metalnx in other environments, but additional manual configuration changes may be needed.

-#TODO
-Run the Metalnx setup script, as root:
+Once the RPM package is installed, run the Metalnx setup script, as root:

     # python /<metalnx-script-dir>/setup_metalnx.py